adrian-soch/pcl_tutorial/README.md

 ### Debugging

 An easy way to debug ROS 2 C++ programs is through VSCode.
-1. Build the package with simlinks, and the build type flag
+1. Build the package with simlinks, and the debug flag
 1. Run the ROS node with gdb prefix (or add to launch file)
 1. Add the following to the `launch.json' in the `.vscode` folder